 - Train a model using machine learning algorithms

 Once you're satisfied with your experiment, you can deploy it as a Classic Azure Machine Learning Web service or a New Azure Machine Learning Web service so that users can send it new data and receive back results.

 In this article, we give an overview of the mechanics of how your Machine Learning model progresses from a development experiment to an operationalized Web service.

-There are other ways to develop and deploy machine learning models, but this article is focused on how you use Machine Learning Studio.
-For example, to read a description of how to create a classic predictive Web service with R, see the blog post Build & Deploy Predictive Web Apps Using RStudio and Azure ML.
+There are other ways to develop and deploy machine learning models, but this article is focused on how you use Machine Learning Studio (classic).
+For example, to read a description of how to create a classic predictive Web service with R, see the blog post Build & Deploy Predictive Web Apps Using RStudio and Azure Machine Learning studio.

 Developing and deploying a predictive Web service

-Here are the stages that a typical solution follows as you develop and deploy it using Machine Learning Studio:
+Here are the stages that a typical solution follows as you develop and deploy it using Machine Learning Studio (classic):